 It is the Group's policy to recognise revenue from a contract when it has been approved by both parties, rights have been clearly identified, payment terms have been defined, the contract has commercial substance, and collectability has been ascertained as probable.
-Collectability of a customer's payments is ascertained based on the customer's historical records, guarantees provided, the customer's industry and advance payments made if any.
+Collectability of a customer's payments is ascertained based on the customer's bistorical records, purgrantees provided the customer's industry and advance payments and advance payments and a final data and the customer's bistorical records.
+Purgrant terms have been ascertained as probable.

+customer's historical records, guarantees provided, the customer's industry and advance payments made if any.
 Revenue is recognised when control of goods sold has been transferred.
 Control of an asset refers to the ability to direct the use of and obtain substantially all of the remaining benefits (potential cash inflows or savings in cash outflows) associated with the asset.
 For crude oil and natural gas liquid, this occurs when the products are lifted by the customer (buyer).
 Revenue from the sale of oil is recognised at a point in time when performance obligation is satisfied.
 For gas, revenue is recognised as the product is being passed through the custody transfer point to the customer.
 Revenue from the sale of gas is recognised over time.
 The surplus or deficit of the product sold during the period over the Group's ownership share of production is termed as an overlift or underlift.
 With regard to underlifts, if the over-lifter does not meet the definition of a customer or the settlement of the transaction is non-monetary, a receivable and other income is recognised.
 If the over-lifter meets the definition of a customer, revenue is recognised and a corresponding receivable.